xiaolingis/cesium-tile-draco/README.md

   -srid int             EPSG srid code of input points. (default 4326) -t                    Adds timestamp to log messages. (shorthand for timestamp) -timestamp            Adds timestamp to log messages.
-  -v                    Displays the version of gocesiumtiler. (shorthand for version) -version              Displays the version of gocesiumtiler.
+  -v                    Displays the version of cesium_tiler. (shorthand for version) -version              Displays the version of cesium_tiler.
   -x float              Max cell size in meters for the grid algorithm.
 It roughly represents the max spacing between any two samples.  (shorthand for grid-max-size) (default 5)
   -z float              Vertical offset to apply to points, in meters. (shorthand for zoffset) -zoffset float        Vertical offset to apply to points, in meters.